JackSzwergold/Writing/One Day There, One Day Gone.md

-# One Day There, One Day Gone
-## My Sister Threw Out a Cat
+## One Day There, One Day Gone: The Time My Sister Threw Out a Cat

 By Jack Szwergold, May 21, 2015